companion-context-protocol

 Facility Truth Risks

-Facility Truth is expected to cover mostly public operational facts, but public-by-nature does not mean risk-free.
-Incorrect hours, stale service eligibility, invented certifications, or outdated booking links can still harm facilities and clients.
+Facility Truth covers mostly public operational facts, but public-by-nature does not mean risk-free.
+Incorrect hours, stale service eligibility, invented certifications, or outdated booking methods can still harm facilities and clients.

 Security Review Questions